dustpq/movie_ticket_system/README.txt

-This is my project and it needs a readme so here you go.
+This is my project, and it needs a readme so here you go.

                                        /\
                                       /  \